Yony-star/Yony-star/README.md

 ##### Games Developer | Jan 2013 - present

 + Developing Unity games with C#.
-+ Developing iOS games with Objective-C ans Swift.
++ Developing iOS games with Objective-C and Swift.
 + Writing server side code with C# and Node.JS.